-Mormon Temple - Salt Lake, UT
+Mormon Temple - Salt Lake - Paper Model Project Kit

-Pre-Printed & Shipped
+💻 Instant PDF Download OR Pre-Printed & Shipped

-Then, with only a pair of scissors, some glue, and about an hour you will transform these paper sheets into a true three-dimensional architectural replica or complete science project.
-All of the images in this site are of the actual models made from these kits!
-We even include a history of your project to write that report!
+With just a pair of scissors, some glue, and an hour of your time, you can turn these paper sheets into stunning three-dimensional architectural replicas or complete science projects.
+The images on our website are real models made from our kits, and we even provide a history to help you craft an impressive report.

-The Buying Process
+🛒 The Buying Process Made Simple

 📦 Typical Kit Sample

 |Exploded View||Sample Pieces||Finished Model|

 The Mormon Salt Lake Temple, dedicated in 1893, is located in Temple Square in Salt Lake City, Utah.
 The largest and most recognizable of the 120 temples around the globe belonging to The Church of Jesus Christ of Latter-day Saints, it serves as the most sacred and valued holy places in the Mormon religion.
 The fourth temple to be constructed after the great Mormon exodus of 1847 from Nauvoo, Illinois, this temple is unique from the others due to its heritage and connection with the headquarters of the Mormon Church.
 Its interior is also unique, containing a Holy of Holies, where the Church's Quorum of the Twelve Apostles and First Presidency meetings were conducted.